mkovgh/webinar-test/README.md

-Default data for php script (MySQL Database):
+Default data (to change change in the playbook.yml file)

-- hostname:localhost
+- HOSTNAME
-- username:root
+- DATABASE
-- password:test
+- USERNAME
-- datebase:webinar
+- PASSWORD